michaelrommel/rsyncmachine/README.md

 rsyncmachine
 ============

-Perl script that automates backups using the hard-link feature of rsync, thereby keeping consumed diskspace at a minimum.
+rsyncmachine is a perl script that automates backups using rsync which runs as hourly cron jobs and creates snapshots of the source directories at that time.
+By hard-linking files that have not been changed to the previous backup files rsyncmachine keeps consumed diskspace at a minimum.
+Obviously this will work only on filesystems that support hard-links, like various linux filesystems.
+It has been used successfully on ext4.

-rsyncmachine.pl will create incremental backups using rsync's hard links mechanism via --link-dest.
+rsyncmachine will create incremental backups using rsync's hard links mechanism via --link-dest, as opposed to similar solutions which create a local hard-linked copy via `cp -al` first and then specify the `--delete` option to rsync to clean up removed files.

 The default intervals for retained backups are similar to settings of other backup applications and can be changed in the configuration file.

-##Version##
+## Version ##

 This documentation refers to rsyncmachine version 0.10.5

-##Synopsis##
+## Synopsis ##

     rsyncmachine.pl [--help|--version|--growlregister|--man] configurationfile